 Runes are the primary method an artificer employs to interact with the laws of the universe and influence them.
 It is the closest branch of magic that humans have to divine magic, the written language of the gods.
 There are two main types of runes: a primary sigil, then the supporting glyphs, and there are tens of thousands of commonly used symbols, with an endless amount of potential combinations.
 This highly sophisticated language is written in mana by the conjurer's hand.
 Sometimes a different type of substance is used depending on the ritual, such as a person's blood if it's specific to them and a connection is necessary.

 If activated, runes require a mana source.
 For something simple like strengthening an object, the energy can be derived directly from the artificer, but more complex rituals may need something more potent to harness.
-Magical crystals that have stored energy over the years are a common choice, whether it's an insignificant fire attuned shard or as rare as the starstone, chiron.
+Magical crystals that have stored energy over the years are a common choice, whether it's an insignificant fire attuned shard or something much greater.
 These crystals, for full effect, have one use in a ritual and are measured based on total mana points (MP).
 Common crystals may measure in at no more than 10 MP, whereas a good quality sample of chiron can come in at several thousand MP.
 Artificers have specialized scales for measuring crystals overall mana to properly value their worth.

 Runemancy is used in all forms of daily life, from empowering a warrior's armor to adding cooling runes to ice boxes for food storage, even street lamps and wind mills.
 This naturally makes the demand for magic crystals high.